MicrosoftDocs/win32/desktop-src/PerfCtrs/pdhvbgetcounterpathfromlist.md

 ---
-Description: 'The PdhVbGetCounterPathFromList function copies the counter path referenced by the Index parameter from a counter path list created by the user from the most recent call to the PdhVbCreateCounterPathList function.' ms.assetid: 'e77a022d-42f2-4c48-acb7-36cb013730dd'
+Description: The PdhVbGetCounterPathFromList function copies the counter path referenced by the Index parameter from a counter path list created by the user from the most recent call to the PdhVbCreateCounterPathList function. ms.assetid: e77a022d-42f2-4c48-acb7-36cb013730dd
 title: PdhVbGetCounterPathFromList function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # PdhVbGetCounterPathFromList function